avhhh/WebDev_Projects/README.md

 # Collection of Web Applications
-Languages used: C#, HTML5, CSS, SQL
+Languages used: C#, HTML5, CSS, SQL, ASP.Net
 Technology used: Visual Studios Community 2017

 ## How to view